nus-tic4002-AY2122s2/ip/docs/DeveloperGuide.md

 * **LisGenie GUI App**  - A single-user command line app with minimal GUI support, for making, storing and managing task registration online
 * **CLI** - Command Line Interface
 * **GUI** - Graphical User Interface
-* **Task** - A User input string specifying the description of and or its due date of a todo, deadline or event task
+* **Task** - A User input string specifying the description of a todo, deadline or event task (may also include the due date)
 * **JavaFx** - a set of graphics and media packages that enables developers to design, create, test, debug, and deploy rich client applications that operate consistently across diverse platforms